 In our opinion, a coupe glass is not ideal for champagne because the openness of the glass doesn't allow for the champagne bubbles to be preserved for a long time, meaning that in a few minutes you will end up with a flat bubbly.

-We do recommend purchasing coupe glasses for all sort of delicate and exquisite cocktails.
+We do recommend purchasing coupe glasses for all sorts of delicate and exquisite cocktails.

 A Hurricane glass is a type of cocktail glass perfect for serving sugary drinks like Singapore Sling, June bug, Piña colada and Blue Hawaii.
 This type of cocktail glass originated at Pat O'Brien's Bar in New Orleans.